 All in all, it's a great way for students to sharpen professional communication skills and apply these to today's world, from grant writing to job applications.

 There is a cash prize on the line for top place in the competition.
 And, even better, our winner will compete for provincial glory with an expenses-paid trip to the Ontario 3MT® contest.
-Plans are under way to introduce a national contest this year to be held at the University of Manitoba.
+The top finishers from Ontario will advance to a virtual national competition that will be held in June.